- Students: schedule your talk

 The goal of the speaking requirement is to help our students improve their speaking ability.
 We expect students to present a well-organized, coherent talk with a logical flow to their arguments.
 Clarity of presentation is paramount.
 The Speakers Club will maintain high standards, and has the expectation that a successful talk will be on par with a good job talk.
 "In particular, the speaker should strive for clarity of presentation without substantially compromising the technical material presented".

-The talk should be accessible to a general CS audience (the specialized seminars' audiences should accommodate speakers accordingly.)
+The talk should be approximately 40-45 minutes and accessible to a general CS audience (the specialized seminars' audiences should accommodate speakers accordingly.)

 If you want to schedule for the Student Seminar Series, please send email to firstname.lastname@example.org to reserve your talk slot.
 Availability information can be viewed at http://www.cs.cmu.edu/~sss.

 Please refer to the PhD Document at http://www.csd.cs.cmu.edu/education/phd/phd.pdf.

 - At least 3 weeks before your presentation, go to the Speakers Club Calendar, select an open day and fill out and submit the form.
 (If you do this, we will do our absolute best to ensure that members from the speaker's club will attend.
 It is our intention that this be thought of as a guarantee which will be violated only in exceptional situations.)